two discrete courses aim to prepare students for employment in the Fintech

 for related company positions.

-- Leaving Cert/Leaving Cert Applied or its equivalent.
+- Leaving Certificate or its equivalent is advised.

-Two weeks’ work experience in a medical environment is incorporated into this course.
+Two weeks’ work experience is incorporated into this course.

 HR Graduates may seek immediate employment in a range of human resource departments.
 For those who chose the FinTech option, this is a rapidly growing sector of the international financial services market.
 Fintech can be described as innovation in financial services enabled by technology, through the development of new products and services from both start- ups and established financial institutions.
 The Government’s strategy for the Irish Financial Services Centre (IFSC) aims to create 10,000 additional jobs over the next four to five years, however, a skills shortage in the FinTech sector has been identified as a barrier to growth.
 Developing a skills-set which combines both the business and technical knowledge of the international financial services market is crucial for anyone who would like to work in this sector.